megakemp/megakemp.github.io/_posts/2014-08-14-the-importance-of-a-good-looking-history.md

 - `%w(72,4,4)` wraps the following text at 72 characters.
 Then, indents the first line as well as the remaining ones with 4 spaces
 - `%b` shows the long description of the commit, if any

-[GitHub](https://github.com) itself follows this convention when showing the commit history on its website.
-In fact, it will only show you the *summary* of the commit by default.
-If there's a longer *description*, it'll allow you to expand it with the press of a button.
+[GitHub](https://github.com) itself follows this convention when showing the commit history of a project.
+In fact, they will only show you the *summary* of each commit by default.
+If there's a longer *description* available, they allow you to expand it with the press of a button.

 <p>
     <img src="{{ site.url }}/assets/{{ page.assets }}/github-commitmessage.png"